Mahdi8558/Maze-Solving-Robot/README.md

-# Maze-Solving-Robot
-small student group of sutech university to learn and make maze robot
+#micro_mouse
+We are a four member engineering team developiing an autonomous Micromouse robot capable of exploring and solving a maze efficiently.
+Our micro mouse called "" will compute the shortest path to the center and performs an optimized speed run.

-**Group members: Mahdi Gholami , Arshia Adinepour ,  Amirali Samardeh  , Alireza Roostaei **
+**Team Participants: Mahdi Gholami , Arshia Adinepour ,  Amirali Samardeh  , Alireza Roostaei **